 Following curative treatment of non-metastasized breast cancer with breast-conserving therapy, imaging surveillance is of utmost importance to monitor for locoregional recurrence.
 Bilateral mammography 6 to 12 months after completing radiation therapy followed by an annual screening mammogram and biannual breast exam is the recommended procedure.
 Routine use of annual contrast-enhanced MRI is generally not recommended except in high-risk patients such as those with familial/genetic risk of recurrence, dense breast tissue, and diagnosis under the age of 50.
 This approach should not replace annual mammography, but rather serve as an adjunct, often alternating with mammography for biannual imaging.

 Interprofessional oncology teams incorporate a wide range of clinical specialists including those in surgery, medical oncology, radiation oncology, genetics, pathology, specialist cancer nurses, and oncology pharmacists to discuss the needs of patients with a confirmed cancer diagnosis.
-Globally, many healthcare systems address these needs at weekly multi-disciplinary meetings.
+Globally, many healthcare systems address these needs at weekly interprofessional meetings.
 Nursing is usually responsible for any medication administration accompanying breast-conserving surgery, and the oncology pharmacist will weigh in for checking dosing and agent selection options, working in conjunction with the oncologist and other clinicians.